44tl/44tl/README.md

 ## About

-I spend a lot of time thinking about things that don't have clean answers yet.
-UFOs, extraterrestrial life, the laws of nature, physics, parallel universes, string theory, the astral realm.
-Some of it is science, some of it isn't.

-I code in C, Rust, C++, and TypeScript, and I write about whatever I'm researching at the time.
+I like questions that don't have a satisfying answer yet.

+UFOs.
+Extraterrestrial life.
+Physics.
+Parallel universes.
+Consciousness.
+The astral realm.
+String theory.
+Strange phenomena.
+Things people usually put into the "probably nothing" category.

+I research, write, experiment, and occasionally disappear into a subject for far too long.

+I also build software.

+Mostly **C, C++, Rust, TypeScript, and Python**, depending on what I'm trying to make.

+Some projects are serious.
+Some are experiments.
+Some exist because I wanted to see if I could make them work.

 ---